Checking All Checkboxes in a GridView Using jQuery

 The following GridView accomplishes the needed functionality.
 Note that it uses a TemplateField to house a CheckBox control for each GridView row.
 Also note that the

-GridView's DataKeyNames property is assigned FullName.
-Setting the DataKeyNames property prompts the GridView to record the
+property prompts the GridView to record the

-value of each file's FullName property in its DataKeys collection; this information is used when deleting the selected files.
+collection; this information is used when deleting the selected files.
 (Some of the

 GridView's formatting-related settings have been removed for brevity.)